-Following the German signing of the Act of Surrender on 7 May in Reims, France, and 8 May in Berlin, Germany, a public holiday—Victory in Europe Day, or V.E.
-Day - is celebrated in Allied countries to mark the Allies’ formal acceptance of Germany’s surrender and the end of World War II in Europe.
+Following the German signing of the Act of Surrender on 7 May 1945 in Reims, France, and on 8 May in Berlin, Germany, a public holiday—Victory in Europe Day, or VE Day—was celebrated in Allied countries to mark the Allies’ formal acceptance of Germany’s surrender and the end of World War II in Europe.

-British forces, starting with the 1st Airborne Division in Operation Doomsday and followed by Force 134, maintain order in Norway until the full restoration of the Norwegian government and its armed forces
+British forces, starting with the 1st Airborne Division in Operation Doomsday and followed by Force 134, maintained order in Norway until the full restoration of the Norwegian government and its armed forces.

 The victorious Allied powers of France, the Soviet Union, the United Kingdom, and the United States divided defeated Germany into four occupation zones, with Poland taking control of territory east of the Oder River that it would later annex.
 The Allies also divided Berlin into four sectors of occupation.
 US forces remained in the Soviet zone of Germany until early July, when they withdrew westward.